EMPLOYERS GUIDE

 • Accepting or offering money for a job offer

-• Intentionally misleading the Community
+• Intentionally misleading the West Kootenay Rural Community Immigration Pilot

 It is important to note the following: